surge-synthesizer/surge-synthesizer.github.io/README.md

 # The Skin Library

-The Skin library was part of this repository, but it now lives in the [surge-extra-content](https://github.com/surge-synthesizer/surge-extra-content) repository.
+The Skin library is part of this repository, but its assets now live in the [surge-extra-content](https://github.com/surge-synthesizer/surge-extra-content) repository.
+Correct procedure for additions is to upload the assets to that location, and link them into the Skin Library from there.
+Compare to the markdown of previous entries for reference.